owlbarn/tutorial/book/constant/README.md

 ### Power

+The unit of power is `watts`, a SI derived unit.
+One watts equals to one kilogram square metre per cubic second, or one Joule per second.

 | Constant name  | Explanation  |
 | :------------- |:-------------|
 | `horsepower` | one horsepower in watts |

 ### Pressure

+To measure we often use pascal as a standard unit.
+One pascal equals to a kilogram per metre per square second, or a newton per square metre.

 | Constant name  | Explanation  |
 | :------------- |:-------------|